-Step 3: Work it out
+Work it out Step 3:

 Using the results from the previous 2 steps, take your potential retirement income and deduct your personal target suggested by the Retirement Budgeting Calculator or Retirement Living Standards as illustrated in the example on the right.
 The balance should give you a rough idea of whether your level of saving is on track to meet your target.